david-yoon/QA_HRDE_LTC/ReadME.md

-## This repository contains code & data for following paper,
+## This repository contains the source code & data corpus for the models used in the following paper,

-**Learning to Rank Question-Answer Pairs using Hierarchical Recurrent Encoder with Latent Topic Clustering**, NAACL-18
+**Learning to Rank Question-Answer Pairs using Hierarchical Recurrent Encoder with Latent Topic Clustering**, NAACL-18, <a href="https://arxiv.org/abs/1710.03430">Arxiv:1710.03430</a>

 ----------